-There are many venomous snakes in the Australian bush, the most common being the brown and tiger snakes.
+There are many venomous snakes in the Australian bush, the most common being the dugite, brown snakes and tiger snakes.
 Unless you're interfering with one, or accidentally stand on it, it's extremely unlikely you'll be bitten.

 Australian snakes have a reputation that is justified in terms of the potency of their venom, but unjustified in terms of the actual risk to travellers and locals.
 They are endowed with only small fangs, making it easy to prevent bites to the lower limbs (where 80% of bites occur) by wearing protective clothing (such as gaiters) around the ankles when bushwalking.

 The bite marks are small and preventing the spread of toxic venom can be achieved by applying pressure to the wound and immobilising the area with a splint or sling before seeking medical attention.
-Application of an elastic bandage (you can improvise with a T-shirt) wrapped firmly, but not tightly that circulation is cut off, around the entire limb – along with immobilisation – is a life-saving first-aid measure.
+Application of an elastic bandage (you can improvise with a T-shirt) wrapped firmly, but not so tightly that circulation is cut off, around the entire limb – along with immobilisation – is a life-saving first aid measure.

 The redback is the most common poisonous spider in WA.
 It's small and black with a distinctive red stripe on its body.
 Bites cause increasing pain at the site followed by profuse sweating and generalised symptoms.
 First aid includes application of ice or cold packs to the bite and transfer to hospital.
-White-tailed (brown recluse) spider bites may cause an ulcer that is very difficult to heal.
-Clean the wound thoroughly and seek medical assistance.

 Hospitals have antivenin on hand for all common snake and spider bites, but it helps to know which type you've been bitten by.

 Bushfires are a regular occurrence in WA, so in hot, dry and windy weather, be extremely careful with any naked flame.
 Even cigarette butts thrown out of car windows can start fires.
-On a total-fire-ban day it's forbidden even to use a camping stove in the open.
+On a total fire ban day it's forbidden even to use a camping stove in the open.